Naamloos/attacker-endpoints/README.md

 This list is updated twice daily via a GitHub action, based on data collected from naamloos.dev through a catch-all endpoint.
 While I strive to filter out invalid endpoints, some "valid" endpoints may still slip through.

-> [!NOTE]
-> Although I have a real-time endpoint configured on my site, I recommend using the list provided through GitHub to save me some bandwidth. **Thank you!**

 ## Format

 > [!WARNING]